karimz1/imgcompress/ReadMe.md

 ### 💡 Testing Note

 All of the supported platforms above are **tested exclusively in my CI/CD pipeline** using emulation (e.g., QEMU) and matrix builds.
-This means that while the builds have been verified in a virtualized environment, **they have not been manually tested on physical hardware** for all target architectures.
+This means that while the builds have been verified in a virtualized environment, **they have not been all manually tested on physical hardware** for all target architectures.

-If you require more thorough testing on actual devices (such as a Raspberry Pi or native Apple Silicon hardware) or encounter issues that might be hardware-specific, your support is greatly appreciated. **Donating to this project will help acquire the necessary equipment** to perform comprehensive manual testing and ensure the highest quality across all platforms for my open source projects.
+If you require more thorough testing on actual devices (such as a Raspberry Pi or native Apple Silicon hardware) or encounter issues that might be hardware-specific, your support is greatly appreciated. **Donating to this project will help acquire the necessary equipment** to perform comprehensive manual testing and ensure the highest quality across all platforms for my open source project.

 ------